leonidas1712/argo/README.md

 * **Private** — everything runs locally; your data never leaves your machine
 * **Transparent** — SQLite, open APIs, no tracking, no mystery boxes

-It’s a thoughtful tool designed to help you explore ideas, reflect, and create — entirely on your own terms.
+It's a thoughtful tool designed to help you explore ideas, reflect, and create — entirely on your own terms.

 ---